sandervandevelde/MqttBrokerGraphApp/README.md

 Next to this access to the Azure Portal / Arm resources is needed.

-There are two possibilies shown:
+There are two possibilities shown:

 ```
 // Use host application access